 Commercial banks, credit unions, and savings institutions are all examples of depository institutions.
 Depository institutions safely store funds that can then easily be accessed.
 Funds will be insured by either the FDIC or NCUA up to their usual limits of $250,000 per depositor, per account type, per institution.

-Looking for a place to deposit your money that pays a great interest rate?
+Looking for a place to deposit your money that pays a great APY?
 Consider opening a SoFi bank account online with direct deposit.
-With our Checking and Savings, you’ll earn an amazing 1.80% APY and don’t have to pay any account fees.
+With our Checking and Savings, you’ll earn a competitive APY, and you don’t have to pay any account fees.

 What is the difference between a bank and a depository?